-Net changes in fund bala nces - total governmental f unds \$ (293,311) Amounts reported for gove are different because: rnmental activities in the state ement of activ rities In the statement of activ port capital outlays as expendi ities the cost of capital acquis estimated useful lives and rep zation expense. sitions The amount by which can depreciation and amorting apital outlays exceeds zation is calculated as follows : Capital outlays \$ 517,409

-Depreciation and amortization (155,604) 361,805 Repayments of noncurrent liabilities are reported as expenditures in the governmental funds because they require the use of current financial resources.
-They are reported as a reduction in noncurrent liabilities in the statement of net position.
+Net changes in fund balances - total governmental funds \$ 111,705 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+In the statement of activities the cost of capital acquisitions are allocated over their estimated useful lives and reported as depreciation and amortization expense.
+The amount by which depreciation and amortization exceeds capital outlays is calculated as follows: Capital outlays \$ 162,762 Depreciation and amortization (169,098) (6,336) Repayments of noncurrent liabilities are reported as expenditures in the governmental funds because they require the use of current financial resources.
+They are reported as a reduction in noncurrent liabilities in (0,000) the statement of net position.
 This amount represents the current year repayment of principal on noncurrent liabilities.
-50,000

-Change in net position of governmental activities
+50,000 The issuance of noncurrent debt provides current financial resources to governmental funds.
+This amount represents the current year additions to noncurrent debt.
+(414,701) Change in net position of governmental activities \$ (259,332)